microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

 │   ├── ...
 └── README.md
 </pre>
-In the example above notice we have a configuration for environments we have container promotion to occur on.
+In the example above, notice we have a configuration for environments we have container promotion to occur on.
 You can see an example on a HLD repo [here](https://github.com/andrebriggs/fabrikate-go-server/tree/master/config).
 The environment names (**bolded**) match the names of Azure DevOps release pipeline stage we will cover next.

 ### 4. Create Azure Pipeline Release